- A delivery route business means buying a franchise from a well-established brand to own, operate, and deliver using its existing routes.

 - The employer’s expenses, including salaries, benefits, employment taxes, and workers’ compensation insurance.

-- FedEx policies, such as safety protocols, must be followed regarding vehicle and equipment supply and maintenance.
+- FedEx policies, such as safety protocols, must be followed by business owners regarding vehicle and equipment supply and maintenance.

 The Role of Owner and Supplier